 The Certificate Program in Faith and Health is available to degree and non-degree seeking students.
 It is intended to provide further education for clergy, laity, and health care professionals.
 The curriculum will explore intersections of health and wholeness in congregations, communities, and in the lives of individuals.
+Students will earn a total of 18 graduate level hours during the Certificate program.
 This program is offered in collaboration with Methodist Healthcare's Interfaith Health Program and The Church Health Center.
 See the Director of Admissions for further information.